Ormenio railway station: Services

 As of 2020, the station is only served by one daily pair of regional trains Alexandroupoli–Ormenio.
 There are currently no services to Svilengrad.

+As of October 2024 all services are run as a rail-replacement bus service.

 Station layout

-Migration Criss
+Migration Crisis

 In September 2019, 26 Afghan and Pakistani men were found at the station, dressed only in underwear.
 They had been robbed and left close to the Bulgarian border.
 It was later reported that the men were left in Greece by Bulgarian smugglers after they first stole everything they had on them.
 Locals provided food and clothing to men, some no older than 16.
 The 26 were eventually transferred to the Orestiada Border Guard Department, which is in the process of drafting the case file and is then expected to be transferred to the PRT for recording and identification.
 Both the local authorities and Frontex are investigating the incident.